AFL Coaches Association awards: AFLW champion player of the year

-Awarded annually since 2018.
+Awarded each season since 2018.
 Each week, the senior coach of each AFL Women's club gives five votes to the player they consider to be best on ground in the game in which their team plays, four to the second-best, and so on to one for the fifth-best.
-The player with the most votes at the end of the year wins.
+The player with the most votes at the end of the season wins.
 The award has different rules to many "best and fairest" awards, as player suspensions are disregarded.

-AFLW Senior Coach of the Year Award
+AFLW senior coach of the year

-Awarded annually since 2019.
+Awarded each season since 2019.
 After the preliminary finals, the senior coach of each AFL Women's club gives three votes to the other coach they consider to have performed best throughout the season, two to the second-best, and one to the third-best.
 The coach with the most votes from this process wins.